-Cardiac rehab is a professionally supervised education and exercise program, custom designed to help patients recover from a variety of heart related conditions.
-People of all ages who have a heart condition can benefit from a cardiac rehab program.
+Everything You Need To Help Your Heart RecoverCardiac/Pulmonary Rehab is a professionally supervised education and exercise program, custom designed to help you recover from experiencing a variety of heart and lung related conditions.
+People of all ages who have such conditions can benefit from a rehab program.
 You may benefit if you have or have had any of the following conditions:

 Coronary Artery Disease